History

 Comes Alive Series

-Professor Sara E. Chapman will present the lecture "French Colonies and the Fur Trade: The Founding of Detroit in 1701" at 7 p.m. on Tuesday, September 27, 2005 in the Oakland Center Gold Rooms B & C (campus map).
-Professor Chapman is a specialist on the reign of King Louis XIV, Professor Chapman is author of Private Ambition and Political Alliances: The Phélypeaux de Pontchartrain Family and Louis XIV’s Government, 1650-1715.
+Professor Sara E. Chapman will present the lecture "French Colonies and the Fur Trade: The Founding of Detroit in 1701" at 7 p.m. on Tuesday, September 27, 2005 in the Oakland Center Gold Rooms B & C. Professor Chapman is a specialist on the reign of King Louis XIV, Professor Chapman is author of Private Ambition and Political Alliances: The Phélypeaux de Pontchartrain Family and Louis XIV’s Government, 1650-1715.
 Her latest research project examines French colonial settlements

 in the Atlantic world, 1650-1760s.